Location Lyon, France

 The ability to track hours in ftrack Studio worked also helped Fauns to level resources and ensure all departments were neither under- or over-scheduled.

 “Keeping an eye on bids versus hours worked allowed us to keep BattleScar going at pace,” says Penasa.
-“We could anticipate potential problems and keep production from falling behind schedule, as we could see if things were about to slow down, or if we needed to redirect our remaining efforts elsewhere if we were working faster than scheduled.”
+“We could anticipate potential problems and keep production from falling behind schedule, as we could see if things were about to slow down, or if we needed to redirect our efforts or scale up if we faced challenges on a specific sequence.”

 Connecting through review